splunk/observability-workshop/docs/lambda/initial_run_env.md

 Next open a Terminal window and log into the EC2 instance you have been assigned.

-( Note! for now double check you use the prefix_jc version).
+!!!
+Note
+    If you need help with this, here are the instructions how to access you pre-configured [AWS/EC2 instance](../../../smartagent/connect-info/).

 If you need help with this, here are the instructions on how to access you pre-configured [AWS/EC2 instance](../../../smartagent/connect-info/){: target=_blank}.
+(If you can, open a second ssh window to you EC2 instance, as this will be useful later in the workshop)

 Please return here after you have successfully connected to your instance.

 Once connected move into the correct directory to run the Java SpringBoot application by running the following command within your instances shell session:

 === "Shell Command"